Find a book

 The setting for The Priory is Saunby Priory, a large house somewhere in England which has seen better times: its 'West Front, built in the thirteenth century for the service of God and the poor, towered above the house that had been raised alongside from its ruins, from its very stones.
 And because no light showed from any window here, the stranger, visiting Saunby at this hour, would have concluded that the house was empty.
 But he would have been wrong.
 There were many people within.'

 This sentence is typical of the opening of a Dorothy Whipple novel.
 Gently, deceptively gently, but straightforwardly, it sets the scene and draws the reader in.
-We are shown the two Marwood girls, who are nearly grown-up, their father, the widower Major Marwood, and their aunt; then, as soon as their lives have been described, the Major proposes marriage to a woman much younger than himself - and many changes begin.
+We are shown the two Marwood girls, who are nearly grown-up, their father, the widower Major Marwood, and their aunt; then, as soon as their lives have been described, the Major proposes marriage to a woman much younger than himself - and huge change ensues.

 Also available as a Persephone eBook